 From a Colleague -on Coaching

-"I've had the honor of working with Kristi Pulliam over the past 10 years in several theater productions...
+"I've had the honor of working with Kristi Pulliam over the past 10 years...
 During that time, I've admired her creativity as an artist and her talent for bringing the best out of everyone.
 Kristi combines genuine compassion with an ability to communicate with anyone regardless of age and background.
 While her title during a theatre production may be "Director", I consider Kristi to be a teacher who skillfully shares wisdom and inspiring lessons that create a wonderful sense of possibility in us all."

 Dr. Michael Bowman, professor at Arkansas State University